About this release

-Use the ISO for this release to install or upgrade all core components and VDAs.
+Use the ISO for this release to install or upgrade core components and VDAs.
 Installing or upgrading to the latest version allows you to use all the latest features.

 Install or upgrade VDAs in an existing Site

 If you have a deployment, and aren’t ready to upgrade your core components, you can still use several of the latest HDX features by installing (or upgrading to) a new VDA.
 Upgrading only the VDAs is often helpful when you want to test enhancements in a non-production environment.